Fuel Test Kit - Site Contents: E10 gas, disadvantages, benefits, precautions, history, renewable gasoline, marine, automobile...

 Beware of misleading product claims, it is scientifically impossible to "remove all water from fuel" with just a liquid additive.

-- Often the 10% ethanol in E10 replaces the need for any additional fuel system cleansing agents or solvents. -
+- Usually 10% ethanol, now found in most gas, replaces the need for additional fuel system cleansers.

 Over the years we have received numerous reports from consumers who have experienced engine damage from contaminated (E10) gasoline.
 There are many varied reasons for actual cause of damage, including poor quality gasoline, improper E10 fuel management, misuse of gas additives. and more...